fabienwnklr/FabWindow-old/docs/docs/create-plugin.md

 # Plugin API

-Via the microplugin interface, features can be added to FabModal without modifying the main library.
+Via the microplugin interface, features can be added to FabWindow without modifying the main library.
 This is great because it protects against code bloat, allows for lean builds, and allows for addons to be sanely isolated.
 The plugin system isn't meant to be sexy; it's lean, makes very few assumptions, and gives the developer complete control.

 ## Example Plugins